'Tis now the very witching time of night,~William Shakespeare

 The sprawling 160,000 square foot facility was comprised of five stories and a basement.
 Like other tuberculosis sanatoriums, it was situated on a hill because elevation to drier, purer air was thought beneficial to sufferers.

-The sanatorium has been featured on Ghost Hunters, Scariest Places On Earth, Most Haunted and earlier this month on The Travel Channel's Ghost Adventures.
+The sanatorium has been featured on Ghost Hunters, Scariest Places On Earth, Most Haunted and The Travel Channel's Ghost Adventures.

 Are you adventurous at heart?
 Would you spend the night at Waverly Hills?